 The location is perfect, the decor and ambiance is very special, and it has a club lounge.
 This has got to be the best luxury hotel in Hanoi with an executive club lounge!
 The heritage is evident throughout, with stately corridors and daily tours of Metropole’s Path of History and the bomb shelter offered by historians exclusively for guests staying at the hotel.

 The hotel features 364 rooms and suites and excellent meeting and events facilities.
 The SoFIT by Sofitel gym, situated in the hotel’s inner garden, has been completely redesigned to become a prominent luxury fitness center in Hanoi.
-The spacious 400 sqm Le Spa du Metropole is a calming sanctuary overlooking the charming garden, courtyard, and pool, featuring private massage areas, thematic spa suites for couples, manicure, and pedicure booth, and a humid zone with steam bath.
+The spacious 400 sqm Le Spa du Metropole is a calming sanctuary overlooking the charming garden, courtyard, and pool, featuring private massage areas, thematic spa suites for couples, manicure, and pedicure booth, and a humid zone with a steam bath.

 Sofitel Legend Metropole’s Club Lounge is on the seventh floor of the Opera Wing.
 It offers breakfast, afternoon tea, and a Happy Hour with champagne and amazing cocktails are included in the Happy Hour service.
 The food is delivered via a buffet and is good and the lounge is elegant and well worth upgrading your room to enjoy.